Sohail Abbas: Suspension and controversy

 Abbas managed 28 goals in 2003 and for the sixth time running, he finished as annual leading scorer for Pakistan.
-He struck five goals as Pakistan met success in Ipoh's 12th Azlan Shah Cup in March 2003 but later on Pakistan went to Australia without him, Muhammad Nadeem and Waseem Ahmad as the trio had defied the PHF by skipping the national training camp to play professional league in Germany.
+He struck five goals as Pakistan met success in Ipoh's 12th Azlan Shah Cup in March 2003 but later on Pakistan went to Australia without him, Muhammad Nadeem and Waseem Ahmed as the trio had defied the PHF by skipping the national training camp to play professional league in Germany.
 Sohail and Waseem represented German club Harvestehuder THC of Hamburg while Nadeem played for Gladbacher HTC.
 It was Abbas's third spell as pro hockey player after Dutch league 1999 and Malaysian League 2002 (he represented Bank Simpanan Nasional BSN along with Kashif Jawwad).
 Nadeem did return in time for the trials for the Australia-bound squad, but he was not considered for selection and Pakistan suffered embarrassment, finishing last in both twin 4-Nation tournaments at Perth and Sydney.

 Nadeem, later on, was reprimanded for his act while Abbas and Waseem were not allowed to appear in Pakistan-China series in July.
 They faced an inquiry committee on 14 July 2003 during which they regretted the mistake.
 Both were allowed to join the camp and seven days later were included in the team for the 25th CT.
 But their inclusion only came after hefty fines of Rs.
 100,000 each on the players.
 PHF inquiry committee had also recommended a one-year ban on the duo.
 But PHF President Gen. Muhammad Aziz Khan brought an amicable end to the controversy when he said that the under-fire players will compete in the CT in better national interest.